akshay-nm/confetch/README.md

 This is a wrapper over `window.fetch`.
 Following configuration options are supported:

-- `urlBase`: You can specify a base url and use the `getUrlFromPath` method to get complete urls for your requests.
+- `baseUrl`: You can specify a base url and use the `getUrlFromPath` method to get complete urls for your requests.
 - `timeoutDuration`: This is the duration after which your requests will be aborted.
 - `headers`: This is an object (just like what you would pass to a simple `fetch` call).